greenelab/meta-review/plos-comp-bio/diff/new/manuscript.md

 One strategy to grow Manubot usage is to identify a specific user group or use case for which Manubot can be widely adopted.
 For example, a journal may decide to build their publishing workflow around Manubot, such that submissions would consist of a Manubot repository.
-This application would be most suitable for journals that currently use GitHub for submissions and publishing, such as the _Journal of Open Source Software_.
+This application would be most suitable for journals that currently use GitHub for submissions and publishing, such as the _Journal of Open Source Software_ [@xpw2aizK].
 Manubot could also gain traction as the primary tool used to write collaborative manuscripts within certain communities.
 For example, open research projects built from voluntary contributions by geographically-distributed individuals could adopt Manubot.
 Likewise, Manubot may excel at enabling collaborative translation of existing manuscripts into other languages.
-Another application could become collaborative development of online lessons, documentation, or tutorials.
+Another application could be collaborative development of online lessons, documentation, or tutorials.
-Projects like [Software Carpentry](https://software-carpentry.org/) already host each lesson in a separate GitHub repository, and may be able to benefit from Manubot-generated permalinks to historical versions.
+Projects like [Software Carpentry](https://software-carpentry.org/) already host each lesson in a separate GitHub repository and may benefit from Manubot-generated permalinks to historical versions.

 ## Authorship

 Manubot does not impose any restrictions on authorship.
-It allows authors to adhere to the author inclusion and author ordering conventions of their field, which vary considerably across disciplines [@14ahyJcvY].
+It allows authors to adhere to the author inclusion and ordering conventions of their field, which vary considerably across disciplines [@14ahyJcvY].
-Some Manubot projects create a [table](https://github.com/Benjamin-Lee/deep-rules/blob/master/contributors.md) in their GitHub repository to track contributors who did not commit text to the manuscript.
+Some Manubot projects create a [table](https://github.com/Benjamin-Lee/deep-rules/blob/cfb7f744573ca0532a19ca1a8e9473a555cf8eb2/contributors.md) in their GitHub repository to track contributors who did not commit text to the manuscript.
 This provides a transparent way to record contributions such as experimental research that generated data for the manuscript and discuss whether they meet that project's authorship criteria.
 Contribution transparency helps prevent ghostwriting [@RK9sIADd] and is especially important in collaborative writing [@vzcNEQll].
 Although we recommend authors provide their ORCID and GitHub username, Manubot also supports pseudonyms, pseudonymous GitHub usernames, and authors without an ORCID or GitHub account.